The only way to ensure that the airline will give you a refund for your canceled flight is to buy a refundable airfare.

 |0-6 days||Re-routing flight departing no more than 1 hours before and arriving less than 2 hours after the original flight|

-If your flight happens to get cancelled, you can ask a full refund, even if you’ve booked a non-refundable ticket, instead of being re-routed on another flight.
+If your flight happens to get canceled, you can ask a full refund, even if you’ve booked a non-refundable ticket, instead of being re-routed on another flight.

-Typically, when your flight is cancelled, the airline will automatically rebook you on a different fly.
+Typically, when your flight is canceled, the airline will automatically rebook you on a different fly.

 If these new travel arrangements suit you, then there's no need for you to do anything: just take the new flight.
 You won't get a refund.